This article will guide you through each settings panel in your Classic app.

 Touchless mode allows participants to control the booth through gestures.
 It includes fewer customization options, which you can learn more about below.

-Step 2: Select a Gallery
+Step 2: Select A Gallery

 The online gallery is where your participants can view, download, and share their photos.